ivanvanderbyl/ember-d3/README.md

 * `ember test --server`

 # Contributing

-This addon is developed my the community, it has changed owners a few times, and is currently maintained by [Ivan Vanderbyl](https://github.com/ivanvanderbyl).
+This addon is developed by the community and is maintained by [Ivan Vanderbyl](https://github.com/ivanvanderbyl).

 All contributions are welcome by opening an issue or Pull Request.